Danko-Lab/E-P_contacts/README.md

 ### APA_and_inter-sample_APA
 This is an alternative approach to conduct an aggregated peak analysis (APA).
 It can be used both to plot the aggregated raw contacts between anchors in the data and to compare between the aggregated contacts in different samples (like control and treatment), while normalizing for changes in anchor-associated contacts (1D signal).
 Please refer to the README at the APA_and_inter-sample_APA or the methods section in the paper for a detailed explanation of why this is important in the case of transcriptional inhibitors and for a mathematical representation of the calculation included.

 To run this code, you will need the pairs file for FLV, TRP or DMSO (control) treated mESCs from Hsieh et al., 2020 Mol. cell paper.
 We deposited a processed version of these pairs files in ftp://cbsuftp.tc.cornell.edu/danko/hub/MicroC_pairs_files/.
-You will also need the baits and prey files which can be found at the input files directory in this GitHub repository.
+You will also need the baits and preys files which can be found at the input files directory in this GitHub repository.
 To obtain the raw aggregated contacts 20kbX20kb matrix at 200bp resolution between enhancers and promoters within 25-150kb of genomic distance, as well as the vectors for the 1D signal around these enhancers and promoters at the DMSO control, use:

     bash ./APA_and_inter-sample_APA/MicroC_Stranded_Aggregation_pipeline_with_1D_signal.bsh mESCs_DMSO_30_intra.mm10.nodups.pairs.gz ./Input_files/dREG_based_promoters_with_STARTseq_based_maxTSS_mm10_200bp_centered_on_maxTSS_chr_start_end_strand.bed ./Input_files/dREG_based_TREs_with_STARTseq_based_maxTSS_mm10_200bp_centered_on_maxTSS_chr_start_end_strand.bed 25000 150000 10000 50 ./APA_and_inter-sample_APA/DMSO